miketui/middle/OEBPS/chapters_src/21-Chapter-XI-Advanced-Digital-Strategies-for-Freelance-Hairstylists_final.md

 c) Promises of quick and easy results for everyone
 d) Expensive product recommendations

-**Answer:** b - Including cultural context and historical significance adds depth and respect to tutorials, making them more valuable and meaningful to diverse audiences.

 ### Question 4
 Which approach to automation is most effective for building client relationships?